 The goal should be to create a brief message about yourself that extols your accomplishments, successes, and honors.
 It should be written with one thing in mind: convincing employers that you’re someone they might want to hire.

-Finally, endeavor to make your LinkedIn profile as clear as possible.
+Finally, endeavor to make your as clear as possible.
 Make sure that you have a clear, keyword-rich headline, and well-written copy throughout your page.
 Use bullet points liberally – including in the summary – for ease of reading.

 If you find yourself writing huge blocks of content, stop and break the text up into smaller, more manageable paragraphs and bullet lists.
 Use easily-understood language and avoid jargon, cute phrases, or pithy statements.
 Remember, this page may be the last thing a hiring manager sees prior to interviewing you – so, keep it simple; keep it clear; and keep it professional!